Cellular non-specific interstitial pneumonitis

-Chest radiographs can be normal in early stages.
-There may be ill-defined or ground glass opacities with lower lobe distribution or consolidation in a patchy, reticulonodular or mixed pattern.
+Chest radiographs can be normal in the early stages.
+There may be ill-defined or ground-glass opacities with lower lobe distribution or consolidation in a patchy, reticulonodular or mixed pattern.

-Imaging features can overlap between cellular and fibrotic types as well as usual interstitial pneumonia (UIP) in as many as 30% of patients.
-Also temporal changes in the pattern of HRCT findings in subsequent studies are shown in up to 28% of cases, which result in changes of the provisional diagnosis from NSIP to UIP.
+Imaging features can overlap between cellular and fibrotic types, as well as usual interstitial pneumonia (UIP), in as many as 30% of patients.
+Also, temporal changes in the pattern of HRCT findings in subsequent studies are shown in up to 28% of cases, which result in changes in the provisional diagnosis from NSIP to UIP.

-Involvement tends to be subpleural and generally symmetrical with an apicobasilar gradient.
+Involvement tends to be subpleural and generally symmetrical with an apicobasal gradient.
 Solely or predominantly upper lobe involvement or purely unilateral disease makes the diagnosis of NSIP less likely.

 Common manifestations include: